threefoldfoundation/www_threefold_io/content/host/index.md

 ## **Host <span class="blue">The Cloud,</span><br>Empower Human Potential**

-Regardless of technical knowledge, anyone can now become a cloud service provider, bringing local capacity to where people need it most and earning for your contributions.
+Regardless of technical knowledge, anyone can now become a cloud service provider, bringing local capacity to where people need it most while earning for your contributions.
 We call this process <span class="blue">**farming**</span>.

 {% end %}